Top Online PhDs in Public Administration

 You can complete Walden University’s PhD program in three to eight years.
 Full-time and part-time students are all welcome.

-Tennessee State University is known for its NASPAA-accredited Master of Public Administration degree, so it makes sense to build on that program with the public administration PhD online.
+Tennessee State University is known for its Network of Schools of Public Policy, Affairs, and Administration (NASPAA) accredited Master of Public Administration degree, so it makes sense to build on that program with the public administration PhD online.

 Started in 1991, the program fosters leadership through 48 credits of courses that teach you the fundamentals alongside quantitative and research skills.
 After mastering the core curriculum and the benchmark exam, you’ll complete and defend your prospectus and dissertation.
 Upon completion, you’ll be fully prepared in roles that involve professional research or senior managers in public administration fields, especially those in business and academia.